 A few months ago, I thought I was going to be adding a 7th cat to the crew and an 11th furry family member.
-It apparently wasn’t meant to be, but that doesn’t stop me from wondering and worrying if the little guy/girl is ok out there wherever he/she ended up.
+It apparently wasn’t meant to be, but it wasn’t for lack of trying and it doesn’t stop me from wondering and worrying if the little cat is ok out there wherever it ended up.

 This particular late January morning started out as usual, kinda hectic as all the animals got in place for the start of the day.
 I had stepped outside to let the dogs in/out of the garage before starting my work day.
 As I was ushering animals (cats also included) in and out so I could get back into the warmth of the house, I heard some crows squawking in some nearby trees in the yard.
-That was unusual and kind of strange in itself, but then I noticed something black in the very top of the tree next to where the crows had been raising a ruckus.
+That alone was strange, but then I noticed something black in the very top of the tree next to where the crows had been raising a ruckus.

 As my cats all ran out to see what I was calling them about, I quickly realized it was not one of mine.
 Great.
-It was one of the worst possible days for a cat to be up in a tree, as on top of it being very cold, we had 25 mph wind gusts, and because I had to start work in a few minutes, I had to abandon my efforts before I’d even had a chance to try very hard to get this little cat down, to get back into the house.
+It was one of the worst possible days for a scared new cat to be up in a tree.
+On top of it being very cold, we had 25 mph wind gusts, and because I had to start work in a few minutes, I had to abandon my efforts before I’d even had a chance to try very hard to get this little cat down.

 I made sure I brought all the animals back into the house or garage, so as not to leave any possible reason for that little cat to not come down.
 I wasn’t sure how long it had been up in that tree, but by how precariously it was perched and how high it was, I knew it had to be very uncomfortable.
 I moved my work area to the dining room table where I could keep an eye on the little cat for any movement and quickly go outside if it started to come down.